EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 There are several DNS hosting providers offering geo-aware service: the query response depends on the region where the reuest was sent from.
 This allows you to set up several servers across the world, answering to the same DNS name.
-One of suchh providers is [DNS Masde Easy](https://dnsmadeeasy.com/).
+One of suchh providers is [DNS Made Easy](https://dnsmadeeasy.com/).

 A nodeos process is typically listens on 2 or 3 TCP sockets: the p2p